MicrosoftDocs/well-architected/well-architected/security/overview.md

 # Overview of the security pillar

 Information Security has always been a complex subject, and it evolves quickly with the creative ideas and implementations of attackers and security researchers.
 The origin of security vulnerabilities started with identifying and exploiting common programming errors and unexpected edge cases.
-However over time, the attack surface that an attacker may explore and exploit has expanded well beyond that.
+However over time, the attack surface that an attacker may explore and exploit has expanded well beyond these common errors and edge cases.
 Attackers now freely exploit vulnerabilities in system configurations, operational practices, and the social habits of the systems' users.
-As system complexity, connectedness, and the variety of users increase, attackers have more opportunities to identify unprotected edge cases and to "hack" systems into doing things they were not designed to do.
+As system complexity, connectedness, and the variety of users increase, attackers have more opportunities to identify unprotected edge cases.
+Attackers can *hack* systems into doing things they weren't designed to do.

 Security is one of the most important aspects of any architecture.
-It provides confidentiality, integrity, and availability assurances against deliberate attacks and abuse of your valuable data and systems.
+It provides the following assurances against deliberate attacks and abuse of your valuable data and systems:

+- Confidentiality
+- Integrity
+- Availability

 Losing these assurances can negatively impact your business operations and revenue, and your organization's reputation.
 For the security pillar, we'll discuss key architectural considerations and principles for security and how they apply to Azure.

 The security of complex systems depends on understanding the business context, social context, and technical context.
 As you design your system, cover these areas:

 :::image type="content" source="./images/security-areas.png" alt-text="Screenshot showing security design areas.":::

 Understanding an IT solution as it interacts with its surrounding environment holds the key to preventing unauthorized activity and to identifying anomalous behavior that may represent a security risk.

-Another key success factor is adopting a mindset of assuming failure of security controls so that you design compensating controls that limit risk and damage in the event a primary control fails.
-Assuming failures is sometimes referred to as "assume breach" or "assume compromise" and is closely related to the "Zero Trust" approach of continuously validating security assurances.
-The "Zero Trust" approach is described in the [Security Design Principles](/azure/architecture/framework/security/security-principles) section in more detail.
+Another key factor in success: Adopt a mindset of assuming failure of security controls.
+Assuming failure allows you to design compensating controls that limit risk and damage if a primary control fails.

+Assuming failures can be referred to as *assume breach* or *assume compromise*.
+Assume breach is closely related to the *Zero Trust* approach of continuously validating security assurances.
+The Zero Trust approach is described in the [Security Design Principles](/azure/architecture/framework/security/security-principles) section in more detail.

 Cloud architectures can help simplify the complex task of securing an enterprise estate through specialization and shared responsibilities:

-**Specialization:** Instead of hundreds of thousands of organizations individually developing deep expertise on managing and securing common elements like datacenter physical security, firmware patching, and hypervisor configuration, specialist teams at cloud providers can develop advanced capabilities to operate and secure the systems on behalf of these organizations.
+**Specialization:**  Specialist teams at cloud providers can develop advanced capabilities to operate and secure systems on behalf of organizations.
+This approach is preferable to numerous organizations individually developing deep expertise on managing and securing common elements, such as:

+- Datacenter physical security
+- Firmware patching
+- Hypervisor configuration

 The economies of scale allow cloud provider specialist teams to invest in optimization of management and security that far exceeds the ability of most organizations.

-Cloud providers must be compliant with the same IT regulatory requirements as the aggregate of all their customers and must develop expertise to defend against the aggregate set of adversaries attacking their customers.
+Cloud providers must be compliant with the same IT regulatory requirements as the aggregate of all their customers.
+Providers must develop expertise to defend against the aggregate set of adversaries who attack their customers.
 As a consequence, the default security posture of applications deployed to the cloud is frequently much better than that of applications hosted on-premises.

 **Shared Responsibility Model:** As computing environments move from customer-controlled datacenters to the cloud, the responsibility of security also shifts.
 Security of the operational environment is now a concern shared by both cloud providers and customers.
 By shifting these responsibilities to a cloud service like Azure, organizations can reduce focus on activities that aren't core business competencies.
 Depending on the specific technology choices, some security protections will be built into the particular service, while addressing others will remain the customer's responsibility.
-To ensure that the proper security controls are provided, a careful evaluation of the services and technology choices becomes necessary.
+To ensure that proper security controls are provided, organizations must carefully evaluate the services and technology choices.

 :::image type="content" source="./images/shared-resp-color.png" alt-text="A diagram of shared responsibility and key strategies.":::

 **Shared Responsibility and Key Strategies**

-After reading this document, you will be equipped with key insights on how to improve the security posture of your architecture.
+After reading this document, you'll be equipped with key insights about how to improve the security posture of your architecture.

 As part of your architecture design, you should consider all relevant areas that affect the success of your application.
-While this article is concerned primarily with security principles, you should also prioritize other requirements of a well-designed system including your applications' availability, scalability, costs, and operational characteristics (trading off one over the other as necessary).
-It is important to note that consistently sacrificing security for gains in the other areas is not advisable as security risks tend to increase dynamically over time.
+While this article is concerned primarily with security principles, you should also prioritize other requirements of a well-designed system, such as:

+- Availability
+- Scalability
+- Costs
+- Operational characteristics (trading off one over the other as necessary)

+Consistently sacrificing security for gains in other areas isn't advisable because security risks tend to increase dynamically over time.

-This results in three key strategies:
+Increasing security risks result in three key strategies:

 - **Establish a modern perimeter:** For the elements that your organization controls to ensure you have a consistent set of controls (a perimeter) between those assets and the threats to them.
-This should be designed based on intercepting authentication requests for the resources (identity controls) vs. the traditional approach of intercepting network traffic on enterprise networks, which isn't feasible for enterprise assets outside the network.
+Perimeters should be designed based on intercepting authentication requests for the resources (identity controls) versus intercepting network traffic on enterprise networks.
+This traditional approach isn't feasible for enterprise assets outside the network.

-    More on this and how it relates to Zero Trust and Enterprise Segmentation are in the [Governance, Risk, and Compliance](/azure/architecture/framework/security/design-segmentation) and [Network Security & Containment](/azure/architecture/framework/security/design-network-segmentation) sections.
+More on perimeters and how they relate to Zero Trust and Enterprise Segmentation are in the [Governance, Risk, and Compliance](/azure/architecture/framework/security/design-segmentation) and [Network Security & Containment](/azure/architecture/framework/security/design-network-segmentation) sections.

-- **Modernize infrastructure security:** For operating systems and middleware elements that are required by legacy applications; take advantage of cloud technology to reduce security risk to the organization.
-For example, knowing whether all servers in a physical datacenter are updated with security patches has always been extremely challenging because of discoverability.
+- **Modernize infrastructure security:** For operating systems and middleware elements that legacy applications require, take advantage of cloud technology to reduce security risk to the organization.
+For example, knowing whether all servers in a physical datacenter are updated with security patches has always been challenging because of discoverability.
 Software-defined datacenters allow easy and rapid discovery of all resources, enabling technology like Microsoft Defender for Cloud to quickly and accurately measure the patch state of all servers and remediate them.

 - **"Trust but verify" each cloud provider:** For the elements which are under the control of the cloud provider.
 You should ensure the security practices and regulatory compliance of each cloud provider (large and small) meet your requirements.